Precarious and playful illustrations of piles of animals found in the southwest.

 Squirrel Stack

-A whimsical stack of American red squirrels (Tamiasciurus hudsonicus) all balanced on a ponderosa pinecone (Pinus ponderosa).
-American red squirrels are commonly found through much of North America south into the northern U.S., the Northeast, and continuing down in the Rocky and Appalachian Mountains.
-They mainly feed on seeds and cones of evergreen trees.
+A whimsical stack of American red squirrels (Tamiasciurus hudsonicus) all balanced delicately atop a single ponderosa pinecone (Pinus ponderosa).
+Red squirrels are common throughout northern North America and into the Rocky and Appalachian Mountains, where they are known for their lively energy and reliance on the seeds and cones of evergreen forests.
+This piece captures their spirited nature while grounding them in the wooded landscapes they call home.

 Graphite